-The Australian Non-Thoroughbred Register (until 1997 was known as the Non-Stud Book Register) records the breeding history of racehorses, which are not eligible for the Australian Stud Book.
-There are two categories of racehorses in the Non-Thoroughbred Register.
+The Australian Non-Thoroughbred Register records the breeding history of racehorses, which are not eligible for the Australian Stud Book.
+There are 2 categories of racehorses in the Australian Non-Thoroughbred Register.

-- 1. Some horses go back to Thoroughbreds in all branches of their pedigree but are not in the Australian Stud Book, because of "administrative reasons".
-Usually one of their forebears was not returned to the Stud Book because the owners would not, or could not, pay the Stud Book fees for the returns.
-This occurred frequently during one of the major droughts and during the great depression of the 1930's.
-Such horses could still be registered as racehorses provided they were branded, cleared by the Stud Book and their owner lodged a certificate of service and a certificate of identification.
-This administrative practice ceased in the late 1970's.
-(Until 1997 these horses were referred to as non-Stud Book horses). - Horses in this category can be promoted to the Stud Book by the Australian Stud Book. - 2.
+- Some horses go back to Thoroughbreds in all branches of their pedigree but are not in the Australian Stud Book because of "administrative reasons".
+Usually one of their forebears was not returned to the Australian Stud Book because the owners would not, or could not, pay the Australian Stud Book fees for the returns.
+This occurred frequently during one of the major droughts and during the great depression of the 1930s.
+Such horses could still be registered as racehorses provided they were branded, cleared by the Australian Stud Book and their owner lodged a certificate of service and a certificate of identification.
+This administrative practice ceased in the late 1970s.
+Horses in this category can be promoted to the Australian Stud Book by the Australian Stud Book. - 2.
 Horses which do not go back to a Thoroughbred in all branches of their pedigree.
 They have as an ancestor a station mare or stallion, an unidentified mare or stallion or a quarter horse mare or stallion in at least one branch of their pedigree.
-Included in this category are Thoroughbreds which were relegated from the Stud Book because, in the course of retrospective parentage verification testing they were found to have false parentage.

-Under international rules horses in this category can only be promoted to the Stud Book if there are eight consecutive crosses of Thoroughbreds between them and the "flawed ancestor", and they can only be promoted by the unanimous decision of the International Stud Book Committee.
-(See the next section, page 16).
+Included in this category are Thoroughbreds which were relegated from the Australian Stud Book because, in the course of retrospective parentage verification testing they were found to have false parentage.
+Under international rules, horses in this category can only be promoted to the Australian Stud Book if there are 8 consecutive crosses of Thoroughbreds between them and the "flawed ancestor", and they can only be promoted by the unanimous decision of the ISBC.

-Eligibility Based on Performance and Promotion
+Eligibility based on performance and promotion